-- Based on average shares outstanding. - Total returns exclude any applicable sales charges, including contingent deferred sales charges.
-This column reflects the impact, if any, of certain reimbursements from CRMC.
+- Based on average shares outstanding. - Total returns exclude any applicable sales charges, including contingent deferred sales charges. - This column reflects the impact, if any, of certain reimbursements from CRMC.
 During one of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class 529-F-3 shares. - Ratios do not include expenses of any Central Funds.
-The fund indirectly bears its proportionate share of the expenses of any Central Funds. - All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+The fund indirectly bears its proportionate share of the expenses of any Central Funds.

+All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - Amount less than \$1 million. - Based on operations for a period that is less than a full year. - Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - Amount less than \$.01. - 10 Amount less than .01%. - 11 Rates do not include the fund's portfolio activity with respect to any Central Funds.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower. - Amount less than \$1 million. - Based on operations for a period that is less than a full year. - Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - Rates do not include the fund's portfolio activity with respect to any Central Funds. - 10 Refer to Note 5 for more information on mortgage dollar rolls.